 The last step is approaching: next week the last track of Music For The Planet will be released and the entire album will be available on all digital platforms and free downloads.
 In the meantime, however, I would like you to try to immerse yourself in a new sound environment.
 As the title suggests Northern Lights is a sound photograph of the aurora borealis in a night snowy landscape, near a forest in an unspecified place in the Arctic.
 I tried to imprint the rarefied atmosphere of this moment, accompanying it softly by sound bands that represent the bands of the aurora itself.
 Press play and let yourself be transported to this isolated place for a few minutes.

-It all starts with a series of synthetic sounds and foley-sounds, introducing us to the ambience described above.
+It all starts with a series of synthetic sounds and foley-sounds, introducing us to the ambiance described above.
 A light breeze brings with it the first notes of the main theme interpreted by the piano.
 They resonate freely in this timeless non-place, while the rarefied atmosphere will continue until the end of the piece along with the singing of the cicadas.
 At 35 seconds the orchestra makes a first intervention with a short but incisive crescendo followed by an even shorter diminuendo.
-At 49 seconds, the hand drum's pad notes emerge from the sound bands and begin to dialogue with the theme, filling in the gaps.
-In the meantime, the percussions give body to the piece in the background following the free cadence of the piano.
-At minute 01.00, the theme stops and the atmosphere of synthetic sounds increases in intensity: the piano accompanies this movement only by colouring the space with high notes.
+At 49 seconds, the hand drum’s pad notes emerge from the sound bands and begin to dialogue with the theme, filling in the gaps.
+In the meantime, the percussions give the body to the piece in the background following the free cadence of the piano.
+At minute 01.00, the theme stops and the atmosphere of synthetic sounds increases in intensity: the piano accompanies this movement only by coloring the space with high notes.
 The clarinet is a shy soloist in this part.
 From 01.45, the piano and the orchestra follow one another in a series of crescendos, varying the chords of the theme heard so far.
 After this section, at 02.07 the piece opens for the very first time.
 The piano returns to perform the main theme, while the orchestra accompanies it softly.
 The Northern Lights are in front of our eyes and we, immobile, as well as the continuous bass of this piece, enjoy the various details.

-Here's two amazing photos of Northern Lights recently shooted in Finland, courtesy of Italian content creator Francesco Galati.
+Here are two amazing photos of Northern Lights recently shooted in Finland, courtesy of Italian content creator Francesco Galati.
 Follow his amazing reportages around the world on his Instagram profile.

 Dive Into The Matter: Polar Bears